 Work-based learning opportunities are available in various businesses in the Cherokee community.
 Work-based learning links the school's academic and occupational course of study with supervised on the job training.
 The experiences are relevant to the student's identified career goal.
-Work-based learning students are released from school one or two class periods per day for their paid or non-paid job.
+Work-based learning students are released from school one or two class periods.
 All jobs must be assigned and approved by the work-based learning coordinator.
 Students must fill out an application and go through an interview with the worked-based learning coordinator, a guidance counselor, and/or the principal.
 Placement will depend upon application, interview, student grades and job availability.